Quitch/GW-AI-Overhaul/README.md

 ## FAQ

-**Q. Can I use an AI mod like Queller?**

-No. Queller won't break this mod, it simply won't be used.

-**Q. Will Sub Commanders fighting for me have the same personality if I fight against them?**

-Yes.
-Mostly.

-**Q. Are all Sub Commanders created equal?**

-No, some are objectively stupider than others.

-**Q. Is there a "fair" difficulty level?**

-No. I felt it was pointless to create a level where each battle is easier than the last.

 **Q. Why am I not seeing the latest changes in my war?**

 Many changes will only apply to new wars.